 Avocados contain phytochemicals, a property that naturally occurs in plant foods.
 Although research is still underway, it’s believed that the property plays a vital role in fighting cancer.

-Are you aware that the avocado seed contains a remarkable amount of antioxidants that reduce swelling?
+Are you aware that avocado seed contains remarkable antioxidants that reduce swelling?
 However, for its benefits to be realized, the seed must undergo some form of processing, which includes blending or roasting the pit with other edibles.